Kalkie State School: History

 It appears that the Cook Pines (Araucaria columellaris) near the playshed date to the 1880s.

-In 1977-78, students who had attended Kalkie State School in the late 1890s recalled climbing these trees, which were then about 5 m tall.
+In 1977–78, students who had attended Kalkie State School in the late 1890s recalled climbing these trees, which were then about 5 m tall.
 The pines are native to French New Caledonia and surrounding islands, and may have some connection with the large South Sea Islander population brought to the Kalkie/Woongarra district in the 1880s and 1890s, to work on sugar cropping.

 In 1900, the School Committee requested that the school be detached from the residence and removed to another part of the site, and the residence upgraded.
 This work was undertaken in 1906, with the school building re-located to the north, behind the playshed.
 A new verandah was added to the rear of the classroom block, with two new windows and a door cut into the wall to which the residence had been attached.
-Most of these and the original window openings were enlargened later, in the 1920s.
+Most of these and the original window openings were enlarged later, in the 1920s.